This Version Posted: June 26, 2020

-You are strongly urged to stay home and practise physical distancing as much as possible.
-This is essential to slow the spread of COVID-19 in our community.
+You are strongly urged to practise physical distancing as much as possible anytime you’re outdoors or in the community.
+This is essential to slow the spread of COVID-19.
 This means limiting the number of people with whom you come in contact.
-To do this:

 - Keep a minimum two-metre (six-foot) distance between yourself and others.
 That’s roughly the length of a hockey stick.

-- Go outside to be active, but stay near home.
-Avoid others by keeping a safe distance.
+- Avoid others by keeping a safe distance.
 Greet people with a wave, bow or nod, instead of handshake or hug.
 After being outside, wash your hands with soap and water.

 - Limit, postpone or cancel small gatherings.
 If you can, connect with family and friends by phone or online.